coursera-dl/coursera-dl/README.md

 Troubleshooting
 ---------------

+* When reporting bugs against `coursera-dl`, please don't forget to include enough information so that you can help us help you:
+  - Is the problem happening with the latest version of the script?
+  - What is the course that you are trying to access:
+  - What is the precise command line that you are using (feel free to hide your username and password with asterisks, but leave all other information untouched).
+  - What are the precise messages that you get?
+Please, copy and past them.
+    Don't reword the messages.

 * Make sure the classname you are using corresponds to the resource name used in the URL for that class:
     `https://class.coursera.org/<CLASS_NAME>/class/index`